Dearborn Public Library

 April, 1968

 Civic and business leaders launch a drive on April 22nd, 1968, to raise $50,000 for a statue of the late Henry Ford to be placed on the Henry Ford Centennial Library grounds.
 The sculptor is to be Marshall Fredericks.
-Mrs. Michael Ference, Jr. is appointed Chairman.
+Michael Ference Jr. is appointed Chairman.

 September, 1968